 Fish Camp, California

-The most important thing in Fish Camp is that it is a 10-minute drive from the southern entrance to Yosemite National Park.
-However, travelers should not rush.
-Located at an altitude of 4990 feet (1520 meters), this tiny settlement attracts the charm of high-rise views and unusual hotels.
+The most important thing about Fish Camp is that it is 10 minutes' drive from the south entrance to Yosemite National Park.
+However, travelers shouldn't be in a rush.
+At 4990 feet (1520 meters), this tiny settlement attracts with its high-rise views and quirky hotels.
 For a full-service resort, consider Tenaya Lodge.

 On the subject: 10 US national parks with the most unusual and picturesque views

-Truckee, located on the border of California and Nevada, is touted as "a real city with unreal backyards."
-It is magnificent - from the sparkling water and sandy shores of Lake Tahoe to the Donner Memorial State Park, which has campsites, multi-purpose trails and climbing sites.
-The Boka Reservoir offers salmon fishing.
+Truckee, located on the California-Nevada border, is touted as "a real city with unreal backyards."
+It's gorgeous - from the sparkling waters and sandy shores of Lake Tahoe to Donner Memorial State Park, which features campgrounds, multipurpose trails and climbing sites.
+The Boca Reservoir offers salmon fishing.